 Because it's great for conditioning sensitive areas, it might be one of the best choices for a lube alternative.

-The only downside is you might be less likely to have this on hand than you are actual lube.
+The only downside is you’re probably less likely to have this on hand than you are regular lube.

 Oil-based lubes - including actual oils - don't work well with condoms, so go with something else if you're using them.